Krakow is a uniquely charming city that will make you want to visit again and again.

 There is a lot more to see at Wawel Castle, visit the official website for full details

-This is the artsy, bohemian part of the city, and also very Jewish, as you’ll notice once you get there and see Jewish food restaurants with bands playing Jewish Klezmer music all around you.
+This is the artsy, bohemian part of the city of Krakow, and it’s also very Jewish.
+I mean Jewish more in a cultural sense, rather than in a religious sense.
+You’ll quickly notice once you get there Jewish food restaurants with bands playing Jewish Klezmer music all around you.

 Hipsters love Kazimierz and you’ll see that especially on Jozefa Street, which is full of trendy shops, designer boutiques, vintage shops and small galleries.